moezabdelkefi/holbertonschool-headphones/README.md

 - Do not use external CSS frameworks like Bootstrap.
 - Do not use JavaScript for this project.

-**Note:** You are encouraged to use your HTML/CSS skills to bring this design to life.
+**Note:** Im encouraged to use your HTML/CSS skills to bring this design to life.
 Happy coding!